Value-added tax (VAT)

 From 2019, the mandatory contribution to the state funds on turnover at a rate of 3.2% is abolished.

 Unified social payment (USP)

 Employers are subject to USP assessed on total payroll cost related to local and expatriate staff.
 This payment is collected by the tax authorities.
 The rate of USP is stated as 12% for all kind of entities with extension to certain new categories of taxpayers, including individual entrepreneurs and their employees, members of family enterprises, farming enterprises, and artisans.
 However, 25% USP will remain payable by state organisations, legal entities with state participation of at least 50%, as well as legal entities where at least 50% belongs to the latter.

 Income of foreign personnel paid to non-resident legal entities as part of secondment fees under personnel provision agreements is subject to USP.
 The taxable base for calculation of USP on such income shall be the income of foreign personnel provided, but not less than 90% of the secondment fee payable under the personnel provision agreement.
 USP is reported monthly.

 In addition to USP, employers are responsible for withholding personal income tax (PIT) and pension fund contributions from salaries and remitting them to the state budget.

 Enterprises (including PEs) using water in their production are subject to water-use tax.
-The tax rate is set by the Cabinet of Ministers and depends on the source of water consumption (i.e. surface or underground).
+The tax rate is set by Presidential Resolution and depends on the source of water consumption (i.e. surface or underground).
 Water-use tax is calculated based on the volume of the water consumed.
 Water-use tax is reported annually.